-The consequences of this crisis shape not only cities but lives: families must settle for smaller houses or condos and workers have to endure long commutes and less free time.
+The consequences of this crisis shape not only cities but lives: Families must settle for smaller houses or condos, and workers have to endure longer commutes and less free time.
 Less money is available for food, education, or entertainment.

-Migration toward metropolitan areas is inevitable in a service- and knowledge-drive economy.
+Migration toward metropolitan areas is inevitable in a service- and knowledge-driven economy.
 However, NIMBYs and city planners need not ostracize these workers and can liberate construction and renovation to meet demand.

 Fergus Hodgson is the founder and executive editor of Latin American intelligence publication Antigua Report.
 He is also the roving editor of Gold Newsletter and a research associate with the Frontier Centre for Public Policy.